daniel-muthukrishna/astrodash/docs/usage.rst

 8. Once you have selected the supernova type, you may use the two arrow buttons to change the supernova template which is plotted.

+The probabailities are shown for the top 20 best matches.
+On the right, the probabilities of the top N mathches are summed together if they are consistent with each other.
+This addition means that the age range will be wider even if the best fit classification has a well constrained age.
+It is advisable to use the smaller well constrained age as the predicted classification.

 Python Library
 ++++++++++++++